lyteword/chspurgeon-tod/volume-4/psalm-86.md

 **Verse 5.** *Plenteous in mercy.* It is a thing marvellously satisfactory and pleasing to the heart of a man to be still taking from a great heap; and upon this ground are those proverbial sayings, There is no fishing like to a fishing in the sea; no service like the service of a king: because in one there is the greatest plenty and abundance of that kind of pleasure that fishers look after; and for them that serve, and must live by their service, there is none like that of princes, because they have abundance of reward and opportunity whereby to recompense the services of those that do wait and attend upon them....
 And upon the same ground is it that the Scriptures, in several places, do not only assert and testify that God is merciful and gracious, but abundant in mercy and full of grace; and not simply that there is redemption in him, but *plenteousness* of redemption: Ps 103:8 130:7 Isa 55:7; "Let the wicked forsake his way", etc.; "Let him return unto the Lord and he will have mercy; and unto our God, for lie will abundantly pardon."
 The commodity which we stand in need of is mercy and the pardon of our sins, in case we have been unholy and ungodly creatures; this commodity is abundantly in God.
 There it is treasured up as waters are in the store house of the sea; there is no end of the treasures of his grace, mercy, pardon, and compassion.
 There is no man, being in want, but had ten times rather go to a rich man's door to be relieved, than to the door of a poor man, if he knoweth the rich man to be as liberal and bountifully disposed as the poor man can be.— *John Goodwin.*

-**Verse 6.** Supplications ytwnwxt, *deprecations.* The Psalmist forms a peculiar Hebrew word, feminine plural, not found elsewhere, to convey more impressively the idea of suppliant weakness.— *A.R.
-Fausset.*
+**Verse 6.** Supplications ytwnwxt, *deprecations.* The Psalmist forms a peculiar Hebrew word, feminine plural, not found elsewhere, to convey more impressively the idea of suppliant weakness.— *A. R. Fausset.*

 **Verses 8-10.** —There are two kinds of doubt which are wont in the hour of temptation to assail the soul: the doubt as to God's *willingness*, and the doubt as to God's *power* to succour.
 The first of these the Psalmist has already put from him; he now shows that he has overcome the second.
-God is able as well as willing to help, and every being on the face of the earth who receives help, receives it from the hand of Him who is the only God, and who shall one day be recognized (so speaks the strong prophetic hope within him, Ps 86:9) as the only God.— *J.J.S.
-Perowne.*
+God is able as well as willing to help, and every being on the face of the earth who receives help, receives it from the hand of Him who is the only God, and who shall one day be recognized (so speaks the strong prophetic hope within him, Ps 86:9) as the only God.— *J. J. S. Perowne.*

 **Verses 9-10.** All nations shall worship before thee, because as *King of Nations,* thou art great, thy sovereignty absolute and incontestable, thy Majesty terrible and unsupportable, thy power universal and irresistible, thy riches vast and inexhaustible, thy dominion boundless and unquestionable; and for the proof of this, *thou doest wondrous things*, which all nations admire, and from whence they might easily infer that *thou art God alone*; not only none like thee, but none beside thee.— *Matthew Henry.*